beego/beego-doc/docs/en-US/developing/web/xsrf/README.md

 </head>
 ```

-Extend the ajax method to add the `_xsrf` value to the header to support jquery post/get and other methods that use ajax internally:
+Extend the ajax method to add the `_xsrf` value to the header to support jQuery post/get and other methods that use ajax internally:

 ```js
 var ajax = $.ajax;